kristykov/Innowise-Lab-Internship-Level-1-Clever-to-do-list/README.md

 ## Database snapshot

-The Todo App uses Firebase as the database to store all tasks.
+The Clever to-do tassker uses Firebase as the database to store all tasks.
 The Firebase Realtime Database is a cloud-hosted NoSQL database that allows data to be stored and retrieved in real-time.
 This means that any changes made to the database are immediately reflected in the app, providing a seamless user experience.

 ### Data Structure